jacobjinkelly/jacobjinkelly.github.io/bookshelf.md

 ### 2014 and earlier

+1. *If on a Winter's Night a Traveler*, Italo Calvino
 1. *The Opposite of Loneliness*, Marina Keegan
 1. *The Road*, Cormac McCarthy
 1. *All the Light We Cannot See*, Anthony Doerr